Kofi Dzamesi: Early life and education

 Dzamesi was born on 3 April 1959.
-He hails from Dzodze in the Volta Region.
-He begun schooling at the Kave LA Primary School and the Kpelikorpe LA Primary in Kpelikorpe.
-He then proceeded to the Roman Catholic Middle School in Bole.
+His hometown is Dzodze in the Volta Region.
+He attended the Kave LA Primary School and the Kpelikorpe LA Primary School in Kpelikorpe.
+He went on to the Roman Catholic Middle School in Bole.
 He had O-level certificate education at St. Martins Secondary School in Nsawam from 1972 to 1978 and A-level certificate education at the Accra Academy from 1978 to 1980.
 He received a bachelor of science degree in mechanical engineering from Kwame Nkrumah University of Science and Technology after studies from 1983 to 1986.
 He is also a holder of a diploma in Marketing.

 Political life

 Service under John Kufuor

 In 2001, Dzamesi was appointed deputy Volta Regional minister.
 In 2004 he received popular acclamation at the Ketu North New Patriotic Party primaries.
 He went on to contest the constituency election.
 He lost to the National Democratic Congress candidate.
 However, when the New Patriotic Party won the 2004 general election, President John Agyekum Kufour appointed Dzamesi as the substantive regional minister for the Volta Region.
 In 2007, Dzamesi was selected as the NPP parliamentary candidate for Ketu North for the December 2008 parliamentary election.